leap71/leap71/README.md

 ![2023-11-23 LEAP 71 GitHub](img/LEAP71_0.jpg)

-We use our technology to build anything from [rocket engines](https://leap71.com/rp/) to energy efficient heat exchangers or electric motors.
+We use our technology to build anything from [rocket engines](https://leap71.com/rp/) to energy efficient heat exchangers and electric motors.

 [Check out our gallery here.](https://leap71.com/gallery/)